albar965/littlenavmap-manual/src/en/ONLINENETWORKS.rst

-The online network functionality allows to connect to `VATSIM <https://www.vatsim.net>`__, `IVAO <https://ivao.aero>`__, `PilotEdge <https://www.pilotedge.net/>`__ or other online networks which publish ``whazzup.txt`` files.
+The online network functionality allows to connect to `VATSIM <https://www.vatsim.net>`__, `IVAO <https://ivao.aero>`__, `PilotEdge <https://www.pilotedge.net/>`__ or other online networks which publish information using ``whazzup.txt`` or JSON files.
 This covers display of information for centers, clients and servers on the map.

 Network specific information like user names, active centers/towers,